wistia/wistia-open-docs/_posts/oauth2.md

 3. Click the "register your app" link at the bottom.
 This opens the OAuth Applications page.
 4. Go to Actions > New Application.
-5. Enter a name, a brief description, and a Redirect URI (also known as a Callback URL in some circles) for your app.
+5. Enter a name, a brief description, a Redirect URI (also known as a Callback URL in some circles), and Permissions for your app.
    These can be changed later, so don't fret too much over them.
 Click Save.
 6. Your app should now be visible in the list of OAuth Applications.
 7. Click the name of your app, or Edit, to get credentials and update your app's information.

+### Notes on Permissions

+You can choose multiple permissions--also known as "scopes"--when you create or edit your OAuth Application.
+The permissions you choose there will be the same permissions as those that the end user must approve when they grant your application authorization.

+Changing Application permissions <em>will not</em> update the permissions for already existing access tokens.
+The end-user will need to revalidate if those permissions change.

+### Available Scopes

+If you think you have a use case that is not covered by one or a combination of these scopes, please send an email to
+<a href="mailto:support@wistia.com">support@wistia.com</a> and explain your
+situation to us.
+Maybe we can help you out!

+#### all:all

+Anything you can do with our API is allowed.

+#### all:read

+All requests for data are allowed, but no changes can be made.

+### media:read

+All requests for media and project data are allowed.
+This also extends to customization and captions data.

+### stats:read

+All requests for stats data are allowed.

+### media:upload

+Uploading via the API is allowed, as well as fetching data about a single media by hashed ID (i.e. medias#show).

 ## Setup an Authorization URL